Creative PhD Program

 What else will a PhD do for me?

-What kind of work can I do on the Studio PhD?
+What kind of work can I do in a Creative PhD?

 Anything creative that contributes to knowledge through art.
 Transart is particularly keen on proposals that in the widest sense explore space and inhabitation of space, the archive, documentary art making, language/image, diaspora and post-colonialism, software studies, network culture, performance, land and sea, and the role of art in peace, mediation and international relations.